benvonh/nivem/README.md

 };
 ```

-:warning: Make sure to change personal settings such as Git username and imported NixOS hardware module.
+:warning: Make sure to change personal settings such as Git username and imported NixOS hardware modules.

 ---
 Special thanks to [Misterio77](https://github.com/misterio77) for creating the [nix-starter-configs](https://github.com/misterio77/nix-starter-configs)!